laila-ba/pixar-eccomerce/README.md

     - Delete items that are no longer for sale.

 ## The Scope Plane
-- ### The minimal Product for my project is an e-commerce site with the following features:
+- ### The minimal end Product for my project is an e-commerce site with the following features:
     - A payement system
     - A profile page
     - A products page
     - Authorization
-- Additional Features can be seen in the [Features]() section.

 ## The Structure Plane
 The structure of my site is outlined below.